 Potts KB, Baken E, Ortmann S, Watts DP, and Wrangham RW.
-Submitted.
+Accepted with revision.
 Variability in population density is paralleled by large differences in foraging efficiency in chimpanzees (Pan troglodytes).
-Oecologica.
+International Journal of Primatology.

 Potts KB and Lwanga JS.
-In press.
+2014.
 Floristic heterogeneity at Ngogo, Kibale National Park, Uganda and possible implications for habitat use by chimpanzees (Pan troglodytes).
-African Journal of Ecology.
+African Journal of Ecology 52: 427-437.

 Bortolamiol S, Cohen M, Potts K, Pennec F, Rwaburindore P, Kasenene J, Seguya A, Vignaud Q, and Krief S. 2014.
 Suitable habitats for endangered frugivorous mammals: small-scale comparison, regeneration forest and chimpanzee density in Kibale National Park, Uganda.
 PLoS One 9: e102177.